How to heal leaky gut fast naturally

-Nightshades- nightshades food include eggplant, tomatoes, peppers, and potatoes.
+Nightshades- Nightshades food includes eggplant, tomatoes, peppers, and potatoes.
 These foods should especially be avoided by anyone who has an autoimmune disease.

-They contain alkaloids ( lectins) that can irritate the gi tract in fact source states some of them can even induce vomiting and they were thought to be poisonous when Europeans first came across them
+They contain alkaloids ( lectins) that can irritate the gastrointestinal tract In fact source states some of them can even induce vomiting and they were thought to be poisonous when Europeans first came across them

 Avoid alcohol or at least cut way back as alcohol contains toxins that will contribute to damaging the cut mucosal lining.